MicrochipTech/AzureDemo_WFI32E01/README.md

 ## Introduction

- This document describes how to connect the WFI32-IoT Board (featuring the fully certified, highly integrated WFI32E01PC module) to Azure IoT Central which leverages Microsoft’s Azure RTOS to enable better experiences of embedded firmware development for Cloud applications.
+ This document describes how to connect the WFI32-IoT Board (featuring the fully certified, highly integrated WFI32E01PC wireless module) to Azure IoT Central which leverages Microsoft’s Azure RTOS to enable better experiences of embedded firmware development for Cloud applications.

 <img src=".//media/image1.png" />